 Figure 2: Text content for your slides

-Figure 3: Styles list
+Figure 3: Styles gallery

 - Now you can format the outline so that PowerPoint can understand which line of text is a slide title, the first level bullet, the second level bullet, etc. To do that you need to follow these guidelines: